johnbillion/extended-cpts/README.md

 composer require johnbillion/extended-cpts
 ```

-Or you can download the library, or include it as a submodule, and then include the library manually:
+Or you can download the library and include it manually:

 ```php
 require_once 'extended-cpts/extended-cpts.php';